tf4482/acst-dl/README.md

 ### Error Handling ❌

 - Comprehensive error handling for network issues
-- Graceful handling of malformed URLs or HTML
+- Graceful handling of malformed URLs or content
 - Detailed error reporting with emoji indicators
 - Continues processing remaining URLs even if some fail